 DECATUR — Recently, Gloria Guy of Our Lady of Lourdes Parish, Decatur; George Menard of Immaculate Conception Parish, Shelbyville; and John Shields of Holy Cross Parish, Champaign made their profession as Secular Franciscans in the Secular Franciscan Order at St. Mary’s Hospital chapel in Decatur.
 Father Dennis Koopman, OFM, celebrated the Mass with the assistance of Deacon John O’Brien.

 Tolton: From Slave to Priest, a theatrical one-man drama performed by actor Andrae Goodnight, begins the first of six performances throughout the Springfield diocese on Nov.
 7 in Effingham.
 There is no admission charge; however, a free-will offering will be taken up at all performances.

 According to Saint Luke Productions, the new production, based on the life of Quincy priest Father Augustus Tolton, is a “compelling true story of courage, forgiveness, and reconciliation [that] resonates deeply with modern American audiences.”
 The production runs approximately 90 minutes, and is suitable for middle school age and up.

 Some Sundays in church I sit and listen to the Scripture readings waiting for something to strike me, but nothing does.
 All of it is good and important, but nothing shouts, “This is meant for you here and now!”

 But today I only have to get to the beginning of the first reading: “You shall not molest or oppress an alien, for you were once aliens yourselves in the land of Egypt” (Ex 22:20).
 What could be more “here and now” than that?

 This year, two members of my parish have been deported — the father of one family, the mother of another, both after living and working in town for many years.

-Daily Scripture readings for the weeks of July 23 and 30.
+Daily Scripture readings for the weeks of October 29 and November 5.